 The Privacy Act places strict conditions on the collection of sensitive personal information.
 This includes the collection of biometric information.
 A recording of your voice is biometric information.

-TIS National records a small segment, or segments, of the interpreting services provided.
-These recordings only capture the voices of our interpreters, but may also record personal information of clients where an interpreter is repeating what has been said by a client.
-We collect this information for quality assurance purposes and to ensure the integrity of the interpreting service we provide.
+TIS National may record the interpreting services provided.
+These recordings may capture personal information of all parties taking part in the interpreting call.
+Where we record calls, we collect this information for quality assurance purposes and to ensure the integrity of the interpreting service we provide.

 If you are an interpreter providing interpreting services for TIS National, or an agency client, we may also collect a record of your voice to create a voice password or to create a ‘voiceprint’.
 These records are securely stored in our contracted service provider’s voiceprint database.